 - Escrow statements on real estate sold or purchased.

 - Copies of you and your children’s Social Security cards.

-- Health Insurance verification–Form 1095-A (from Exchange), Form 1095-B or Form 1095-C (From employer)
+- Health Insurance verification: Form 1095-A (from Exchange), Form 1095-B or Form 1095-C (From employer)

 How do I prepare for my corporate tax filing appointment?

-- A copy of your Profit and Loss Statement (or list of income and expenses), for the period from January 1st to December 31st.
-Make sure to verify that the report is established in either cash basis or accrual basis depending upon your operating basis.
+- A copy of your Profit and Loss Statement (or list of income and expenses) for the period from January 1st to December 31st.
+Make sure to verify that the report is established in either a cash basis or accrual basis depending upon your operating basis.
 If your company’s year ends on a month other than December 31st, we will need a copy of your Profit and Loss Statement for the relevant fiscal 12-month period.

 - A copy of your Balance Sheet for the period ending December 31st.
-Make sure to verify that the report is established in either cash basis or accrual basis depending upon your operating basis.
+Make sure to verify that the report is established in either a cash basis or accrual basis depending upon your operating basis.
 If your company’s year ends on a month other than December 31st, we will need a copy of your Balance Sheet for the relevant fiscal period.

-When is the ideal time to come in for a Year-End Planning meeting?
+When is the ideal time to come in for a year-end planning meeting?